SummerHOHOHO/Giraffe/Giraffe/demo/README.md

 		paxos-tcp-port = 30032
 		paxos-udp-port = 30033

-MemberShip_conf.ini:
+##MemberShip_conf.ini##:
 this file is to show the cluster status, it is a list of ip/port, the following 'id' ranges from '1' to giraffe-workers

 	replica.id-ip: the ip whose giraffe-id is 'id' replica.id-port: the tcp port whose giraffe-id is 'id'

 	e.g :
 		replica.1-id = 211.69.198.201